What To Wear At The Races

 This jumpsuit is the “Total Goddess Cobalt One Shoulder Wide Leg Jumpsuit” from Pink Boutique.

-Footwear for winter is important because what could be worse than numb toes while you’re at the races?
-You could add some heel boots as these will cover all of your feet and keep them warm but can also look very smart and trendy.
+Footwear for winter is essential because what could be worse than numb toes while you’re at the races?
+You could add some heel boots, as these will cover all of your feet and keep them warm, while also looking very smart and trendy.

 womens winter race day outfit

-Adding some leather gloves to keep your hands warm would be one of the best decisions you could make or else you won’t be able to feel your fingers by the end of the day.
-Get a colour to match your style and this could be used also as an accessory.
+Adding some leather gloves to keep your hands warm would be one of the best decisions you could make; otherwise, you won’t be able to feel your fingers by the end of the day.
+Get a colour to match your style, and this could also be used as an accessory.

 What to Wear to the Races – Casual Looks

-For some race meetings, you can dress casually, in fact, smart casual horse racing outfits are probably the best popular looks seen on weekday meetings.
+For some race meetings, you can dress casually; in fact, bright casual horse racing outfits are probably the most popular look seen on weekday meetings.

-Whether you are looking for women’s or men’s race outfits, casual looks are definitely favoured.
+Whether you are looking for women’s or men’s race outfits, casual looks are favoured.

-Casual looks include smart jeans, chinos and smart pants for men – you can also wear smart, clean trainers at many courses.
-For ladies, similar smart trousers and jeans are also popular with, jumpers or shirts depending on the weather.
-Practical footwear is again permitted with hats not necessary.
+Casual looks for men include smart jeans, chinos, and bright-coloured pants.
+You can also wear smart, clean trainers to many courses.
+For ladies, similar smart trousers and jeans are also popular, with jumpers or shirts depending on the weather.
+Practical footwear is again permitted; hats are not necessary.

 What to Wear to the Cheltenham Festival